sskibin22/My-malloc-Project/README.md

             ERROR: in <file>, line <line>: malloc cannot allocate less then 1 byte of memory The second message is PASS, which is displayed if mymalloc returns a null pointer.

             -> Test 6 requests four chunks of memory from a fully free heap, with chunk 0 taking a large proportion of total capacity (~91%) and chunks 1 through 3 each taking an equal proportion of the remaining capacity (~3% of total capacity each).
-It frees chunks 1 and 3, then requests an allocation of ~5% of total capacity, which is larger than the size of chunks 1 through 3 but smaller than the total free capacity, which is ~6%. malloc() should nevertheless fail to allocate memory, rather, it should return a null pointer and an informative error message.
+It frees chunks 1 and 3, then requests an allocation of ~5% of total capacity, which is larger than the size of chunks 1 through 3 but smaller than the total free capacity, which is ~6%. malloc() should nevertheless fail to allocate memory.
+Rather, it should return a null pointer and an informative error message.
 A successful test concludes by displaying two messages.
 The first is generated by the second call to mymalloc():
-            ERROR: in <file>, line <line>: No sufficient memory to allocate The second message is PASS, which is displayed if the second call to mymalloc returns a null pointer.
+            ERROR: in <file>, line <line>: No sufficient memory to allocate The second message is PASS, which is displayed if the final call to mymalloc returns a null pointer.

+            -> Test 7 attempts three erroneous uses of free(), corresponding to the three usage errors described in item 2d of the Test Plan:

+                1) try to free() memory at the address of a local variable.
+A successful result displays the following message:
+                ERROR: in <file>, line <line>: attempt to free memory not allocated by malloc()

+                2) try to free() memory at an address offset by +1 byte from a pointer returned by malloc().
+A successful result displays the following message:
+                ERROR: in <file>, line <line>: attempt to free memory not allocated by malloc()

+                3) free() memory referenced by a pointer obtained from malloc(), then try to free() it again.
+A successful result displays the following message:
+                ERROR: in <file>, line <line>: attempt to free memory that is already free

         -> Returns EXIT_SUCCESS upon successful completion.